 It's easy to become a member of the "Safe Zone" community.
 Simply attend a "Safe Zone" one-hour training workshop.
 At the end of the workshop you will receive your Safe Zone materials to make yourself visible to the community, along with a resource guide.
 "Safe Zone" trainings are held each semester; workshops are offered for staff and students separately.

-The training workshop ensures that all community members have a common level of basic knowledge and the tools needed to be an effective “safe” person for LGBT students and people who are questioning their own sexual orientation or gender identity.
+The training workshop ensures that all community members have a common level of basic knowledge and the tools needed to be an effective “safe” person for LGBTQ students and people who are questioning their own sexual orientation or gender identity.
 The training covers the following topics:

 - Affirming language and vocabulary for talking about sexuality and gender identity

 - The prevalence of homophobic harassment and what you can do to stop it